DarrylJoyner0422/TextClassification/README.md

 This balance is crucial in this dataset because sarcasm may not be consistently marked and the consequences of misclassifications—either missing sarcastic comments or falsely labeling genuine comments as sarcastic—can significantly impact the model's utility.
 By focusing on the F1 score, I will ensure that the classifier not only identifies sarcasm effectively but also minimizes errors in a way that is practical for real-world application.
 This is the vital step in fine-tuning and validating the model’s performance.<br />

-Steps:
+Steps: <br/>
 Assign to the following variables:

-max_f1: the maximum f1 score, across all of the cutoffs sampled
+max_f1: the maximum f1 score, across all of the cutoffs sampled <br/>
-max_at_cutoff: the value of the cutoff that achieves the maximum f1 score
+max_at_cutoff: the value of the cutoff that achieves the maximum f1 score <br/>
-pr_at_max: the proportion of items predicted as sarcastic, when the maximum f1 score is achieved.
+pr_at_max: the proportion of items predicted as sarcastic, when the maximum f1 score is achieved.<br/>

 <img src="https://i.imgur.com/6kocYEZ.jpeg" height="80%" width="80%" alt="Disk Sanitization Steps"/>